-- VIP Members receive 5 miles per $1 spent.
+- VIP Members receive 5 points per $1 spent.
 To be eligible for this tier status, you must consent to receive emails and have completed 11 qualifying dining transactions in a calendar year.
-On your 12th meal, you’ll begin receiving 5 miles per $1!
+On your 12th meal, you’ll begin receiving 5 points per $1!

 There are over 11,000 participating bars, clubs, and restaurants, and you can use the program’s search engine to browse restaurants in your chosen city, state, or zip code.
 You can also search by restaurant name.

-In list format, you’ll be presented with information such as the restaurant’s member rating taken from reviews, average entree price, and what days you can dine and collect miles.
+In list format, you’ll be presented with information such as the restaurant’s member rating taken from reviews, average entree price, and what days you can dine and collect points.

 Hot Tip: You can sort your list by any of these headings.
 For example, if you have a dining budget or you’re only interested in well-reviewed restaurants, choose to see those options first.

 Your restaurant results can be presented in a list format or by changing to a map view, which is really handy for checking particular restaurants nearby.